richsaleh/dbt_starter/README.md

 ## Conventions
 ### Folders & Schemas
-This project is set up to create tables in `custom schemas` as defined in `dbt_project.yml` according to the folders for each model:
+This project is set up to create tables in `custom schemas` as defined in `dbt_project.yml` according to the folders for each model.
+You will want to modify this according to your business rules and conventions.

+e.g.
 ```
 customer:
     schema: "customer"